solderq35/hitruns-wiki/website/docs/fullgame_tutorials.md

 **FPS dependancy for Sierra kill**

-Since [May 2023](h3_patch_notes#may-11-2023-game-version-31501), shooting Sierra through the wall has been inconsistent on lower FPS.
+Since patch 3.150.1 shooting Sierra through the wall has been inconsistent on lower FPS.
 If you are running on a patch that is **OLDER THAN** 3.150.1, this will not be effecting you as heavily.

 ## SA Professional